top of page

 Lucas hadn’t been there for Norah when she needed him, but at least he’d been able to save this girl.

 Felix held the door open for him until he got Ignacio all the way outside.
-He bent down and grabbed his ankles and Lucas grabbed his wrists.
+His friend bent down and grabbed the asshole’s ankles.
+Lucas grabbed his wrists.

 “On three.”
-Lucas counted down and they began to swing him.
+He counted down, and they began to swing him.
 “One.
 Two.
 Three.”

-They flung him up into the back of Lucas’s old truck and he landed next to his brother.
-Lucas hopped into the bed, secured their wrists behind them with heavy-duty zip ties, and put them around their ankles, too.
-He ripped off two long pieces of duct tape, pressed one over Ignacio’s mouth, and wrapped it around the back of his head.
-Then he did the same to Mateo and threw a canvas tarp over them.
+They flung him up into the back of Lucas’s old truck, and he landed next to his brother.
+Lucas hopped into the bed, secured their wrists behind them with heavy-duty zip ties, and tightened them around their ankles, too.
+He ripped off a long strip of duct tape, pressed it over Ignacio’s mouth, and wrapped it around his head.
+He did the same to Mateo and tossed a canvas tarp over them.

 “That should do it.”
 He jumped down, lifted the tailgate, and slammed it shut.